elithrar/elithrar.github.io/_posts/2014-07-21-map-string-interface.md

 ---
 layout: post
-title: map[string]interface{}
+title: HTTP Request Contexts &amp; Go
 ---

-Or, in other words, providing request contexts in Go web applications.
+Alternatively titled map[string]interface.

 Request contexts, for those new to the terminology, are typically a way to pass data alongside a HTTP request as it is processed by composable handlers (or middleware).
 This data could be a user ID, a CSRF token, whether a user is logged in or not—something typically derived from logic that you don't want to repeat over-and-over again in every handler.
 If you've ever used Django, the request context is synonymous with the request.META dictionary.